YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 *IF THE INDICES HAVE BEEN DAMAGED FOR SOME TIME AND THE DAMAGE CAUSED DUPLICATE KEYS TO BE CREATED*, this strategy raises the issue of which value is the "correct" value.
 Because most applications either form new nodes or update existing nodes rather than simply overlaying them, this issue seldom arises.
 Usually the application will fail in an attempt to update any "misplaced" node.
 If the problem does arise, the issue may not be determining the "correct" value, but the best available value.

-*IF THE DUPLICATE NODE PROBLEM COULD BE AN APPLICATION ISSUE*, you can load the sequential file produced in DSE with an M program that detects and reports duplicate nodes.
+*IF YOU HAVE A DUPLICATE NODE PROBLEM*, you can load the sequential file produced in DSE with an M program that detects and reports duplicate nodes.
 You can also use the block transaction numbers as clues to the order in which blocks were updated.
 However, remember that you generally cannot know which record was modified on the last update, and that DSE repair actions modify the block transaction number.

 If the duplicate node problem poses a significant problem, you should probably not use DSE to repair the database, but instead, use journals to recover or restore from backups.